MaelLefeuvre/BADGER/doc/README.badger-plots.md

   > <ins>**Default**</ins>: *`"OCI-performance-plot"`

 - ### <a name="transpose"></a>transpose
   > <ins>**Description**</ins>: Transpose the plotting order of benchmarked methods and biological conditions.
-When the value is set to `no`, The grid of confusion matrices within the plot is ordered by arranging each kinship estimation method as a distinct row, and each biological condition as a distinct column.
+When the value is set to `no`, the grid of confusion matrices within the plot is ordered by arranging each kinship estimation method as a distinct row, and each biological condition as a distinct column.
 Setting this value to `yes` will instead arrange biological conditions on a distinct *row*, and methods on a distinct *column*.

   > <ins>**Allowed values**</ins>: (boolean) Any value parseable as a boolean, according to the YAML format specifications (See: [YAML boolean](https://yaml.org/spec/1.2.2/#10212-boolean), for more details.)